 The weak guidance from Nike NKE, FedEx FDX, Adobe ADBE, Oracle ORCL and others in this reporting cycle suggests that we will likely see a replay of what we experienced the last earnings season that pushed estimates lower.
 We will be keeping a close eye on how estimates for 2018 Q2 evolve as companies report Q1 results and share their outlook for Q2 and beyond.

-Recent revisions trend shows that these low growth expectations for the coming quarters still remain vulnerable to further downward revisions.
+The recent revisions trend shows that these low-growth expectations for the coming quarters still remain vulnerable to further downward revisions.
 In other words, it is reasonable for market participants to nurse some doubts about the current earnings backdrop.

 Zacks Investment Research